doga/qworum-ontology/README.md

 # Qworum class ontology

-An RDF ontology for describing a Qworum class and the interfaces it implements:
+An RDF ontology for describing Qworum classes and the interfaces they implement:

 - Interfaces can extend zero, one, or many other interfaces.
 - A Qworum class implements exactly one interface.